Empirical View

 - Available at: Online at www.childmortality.org

 - This very good source is published by UNICEF.
-It is possible to explore the trends country by country and to visualise the data on a map.
+It is possible to explore the trends country by country and to visualize the data on a map.

 World Development Indicators (WDI) published by the World Bank